baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ## Location

-When the user first logs in to the Image Quizzer, a response XML file is created with the same name as the original master XML file.
+When the user first logs in to the Image Quizzer, a results XML file is created with the same name as the original master XML file.
 This file is placed in the Users/Username folder that gets created on the first login.